Pukekawa

 Auckland Domain

-Today the Auckland Domain is home to the Auckland War Memorial Museum Tāmaki Paenga Hira, the Wintergardens (a complex of glasshouses and courtyards) and sports and recreational reserves.
+Pukekawa is home to the Auckland Domain, the Auckland War Memorial Museum Tāmaki Paenga Hira, the Wintergardens (a complex of glasshouses and courtyards) and sports and recreational reserves.
 It has many walking paths providing an escape from the nearby urban centre.
+The Domain contains all the explosion crater and most of the surrounding tuff ring of the Pukekawa volcano.

-After the inter-tribal musket wars, peace was made with Ngāpuhi in 1823.
-The peace was cemented by the marriage of Pōtatau Te Wherowhero’s brother, Te Kati, to Matire Toha of Ngāpuhi.
+The present hill is the remains of the former volcanic cone.
+It was a useful vantage point for early Māori who settled here.
+After the inter-tribal musket wars, peace was made between Waikato and Ngāpuhi tribes in 1823.
+Peace was cemented by the marriage of Pōtatau Te Wherowhero’s brother, Te Kati of Waikato, to Matire Toha of Ngāpuhi.
 Te Wherowhero (the first Māori king) gave the existing name, Pukekawa (which referred to the sourness of soil) new meaning as, ‘the hill of bitter memories’, to commemorate those who died.

 1.